 - and the lower band.

-The middle band is a moving average are usually chosen by the trader.
+The middle band is a moving average, usually chosen by the trader.

 The position of these bands provides information on how strong the trend is and the potential high and low price levels that may be expected in the near future.